nextgis/docs_ngweb/source/webmaps_admin.rst

 Creating a Web Map
 ---------------------

+First upload the data to your Web GIS as `layers <https://docs.nextgis.com/docs_ngweb/source/layers.html>`_.

 To create a Web Map, open the resource group where you want to add it, press **Create resource** button and in the pop-up window select “Web Map”. (see :numref:`ngweb_admin_layers_create_webmap`).

 .. figure:: _static/ngweb_create_webmap_en.png